Easy, Delicious and Family Friendly Miso Glazed Salmon

 Miso roasted salmon (especially sockeye salmon!) is one of my all time favourite, go-to fish recipes.
 This recipe really lets fresh and healthy salmon shine.
 I love the tangy, rich glaze and the hint of sweetness that also makes this a kid-friendly recipe.
 Lemon adds light and bright tartness while savory miso paste keeps this thick enough to cling to the fish and creates a nice caramelized, bubbly glaze.

-I Was Raised On The West Coast
+I Was Raised In A West Coast Fishing Family

 I grew up in a fishing family and salmon was the first fishery I was a deck hand for.
 Seeing so much salmon, I think I took all that healthy wild fish for granted, though in my defence, I was only 12 when I started.